Thinnings and timber stand improvement improve the vigor and value of existing forest stands. There are many ways to do this.

 Pre-commercial vs. commercial thinnings

 Thinnings can be pre-commercial or commercial.
 In a pre-commercial thinning, harvested material can’t be sold and generally isn’t removed from the site.
-Woodland managers make pre-commercial thinnings entirely as investments in the stand’s future growth.
+Woodland managers make pre-commercial thinnings as investments in the stand’s future growth.

 Commercial thinnings, on the other hand, yield products that can be sold.
 Sometimes commercial thinnings merely break even, covering harvest costs.
 But in older stands, they can be fairly profitable.